topjohnwu/Magisk/docs/install.md

 Otherwise, continue to [Patching Images](#patching-images).

 (P.S.1 If your device has boot ramdisk, you can also install with [Custom Recovery](#custom-recovery))<br>
-(P.S.2 If you are interested in how Android boots and how it affects Magisk, check out [this document](boot.md))
+(P.S.2 If you are interested in how Android boots and how it affects Magisk, check out (this document)(boot.mdg))

 ## Patching Images